 Centralized Application Services

-Osteopathic medical students complete 4 years of medical school, plus 3 to 6 years of additional medical training through internships and residencies in their chosen specialties.
+Osteopathic medical students complete four years of medical school, plus three to six years of additional medical training through internships and residencies in their chosen specialties.
 After earning their degree, D.O.s also must pass state licensing exams and national boards.

 Search for funding opportunities related to this career